libretro/RetroArch/README.md

 - 2560 x 448 @ 60.000000
 - 2560 x 480 @ 60.000000

 Install these modelines replacing 2560 with your desired super resolution.
-The above resolutions are NTSC only so if you would be playing any PAL content please add pal modelines:
+The above resolutions are NTSC only so if you would be playing any PAL content please add PAL modelines:

 - 2560 x 192 @ 50.000000
 - 2560 x 200 @ 50.000000